Chandragupta Maurya: Empire

+Administration

+After conquering northern India, Chandragupta and Chanakya passed a series of major economic and political reforms.
+Chandragupta established a decentralised administration with provinces and local governments, and a mantriparishad (council of advisers) advising the king.
+While it is often thought that Chandragupta applied the statecraft and economic policies described in Arthashastra, which was earlierly thought to be written by his minister Chanakya but it's now thought by most scholars that the Arthashastra is not of Mauryan origin, and contains prescriptions which are incompatible with Chandragupta's reign.

 The Maurya rule was a structured administration; Chandragupta had a council of ministers (amatya), with Chanakya was his chief minister.
 The empire was organised into territories (janapada), centres of regional power were protected with forts (durga), and state operations were funded with treasury (kosa).
 Strabo, in his Geographica composed about 300 years after Chandragupta's death, describes aspects of his rule in his chapter XV.46–69.
 He had councillors for matters of justice and assessors to collect taxes on commercial activity and trade goods.
-He routinely performed Vedic sacrifices, Brahmanical rituals, and hosted major festivals marked by procession of elephants and horses.
 His officers inspected situations requiring law and order in the cities; the crime rate was low.

 According to Megasthenes, Chandragupta's rule was marked by three parallel administrative structures.
 One managed the affairs of villages, ensuring irrigation, recording land ownership, monitoring tools supply, enforcing hunting, wood products and forest-related laws, and settling disputes.
 Another administrative structure managed city affairs, including all matters related to trade, merchant activity, visit of foreigners, harbors, roads, temples, markets, and industries.
 They also collected taxes and ensured standardized weights and measures.
 The third administrative body overlooked the military, its training, its weapons supply, and the needs of the soldiers.

 Chanakya was concerned about Chandragupta's safety and developed elaborate techniques to prevent assassination attempts.
 Various sources report Chandragupta frequently changed bedrooms to confuse conspirators.
 He left his palace only for certain tasks: to go on military expeditions, to visit his court for dispensing justice, to offer sacrifices, for celebrations, and for hunting.
 During celebrations, he was well-guarded, and on hunts, he was surrounded by female guards who were presumed to be less likely to participate in a coup conspiracy.
-These strategies may have resulted from the historical context of the Nanda king who had come to power by assassinating the previous king.
+These strategies may have resulted from the historical context of the Nanda emperor who had come to power by assassinating the previous emperor.

 During Chandragupta's reign and that of his dynasty, many religions thrived in India, with Buddhism, Jainism and Ajivika gaining prominence along with other folk traditions.